 The Point Arena Lighthouse Celebrates National Lighthouse Day!

 The Point Arena Lighthouse will celebrate National Lighthouse Day on Monday, August 7 from 10 a.m. to 4:30 p.m.
 All visitors will enjoy free admission to the Grounds, Museum and Tower Tours.
-Wind, weather and emergencies permitting this great day will also feature a static display of a Coast Guard Rescue Helicopter!
-Guests can also purchase award-winning clam chowder and finish it off with our famous homemade Lighthouse Keepers Strawberry Shortcake and home baked brownies.
+Wind, weather and emergencies permitting, this great day will also feature a static display of a United States Coast Guard MH-65D Dolphin Rescue Helicopter!
+Guests can also purchase our famous homemade Light Keeper’s Strawberry Shortcake and home baked brownies.

 National Lighthouse Day was originally established in 1989 to “honor the beacon of light that, for hundreds of years, symbolized safety and security for ships and boats at sea,” according to the National Lighthouse Society.
 Point Arena Lighthouse joins hundreds of lighthouses across America on August 7 in celebrating the day by offering free admission and special events.

 More information is available by calling the Lighthouse at 877-725-4448, ext.
 1 or 707-882-2809, ext 1.